 But why not kick it up a notch and transform a plain and basic text-based newsletter into video content?

 In fact, including video clips in email marketing can increase click-through rates by up to 300%.

 Intrigued?
 Read our full guide on creating a newsletter video.

 2. Blog post to video

-A blog post is the most obvious piece of content to convert to video.
+A blog article is the most obvious piece of content to convert to video.

 Summarizing an article into a short video isn't a straightforward process.
-That's why we've created a comprehensive guide on converting blog posts into videos.
+That's why we've created a comprehensive guide on converting blog articles into videos.

 And a video tutorial: